0x444454/SIDerurgy/README.md

 I use a Polyend Poly2 with my custom modular "custom SID".

 This is still a very alpha version, but enough to have fun.
+And I hope you do !
+That's the purpose.

 # LICENSE